ant-design/ant-design/components/breadcrumb/index.en-US.md

 | --------- | ---------------- | --------- | ------- | ------- |
 | separator | Custom separator | ReactNode | `/`     |         |

-> When using `SeparatorType`,its parent component must be set to `separator=""`, otherwise the default separator of the parent component will appear.

 ### routes

 ```ts